The Quest for True Equality in America

 How it works

 Most Americans would agree that our country needs to work on achieving true equality, but the process of getting there has been challenging.
-America is divided because people have their own views and experiences and are not always willing to change, or agree.
+America is divided because people have their own views and experiences and are not always willing to change or agree.
 Inequality dates back to when our country was founded, and the way things were then affects how they are now.
-Most people think they know what equality means but they don’t.
-Equality is the state in which everyone is treated equal in opportunities and rights.
+Most people think they know what equality means, but they don’t fully grasp its depth and implications.

 Need a custom essay on the same topic?